-Animals - If animals are present at your event, keep them under control when on the highway.
+Animals - If animals are present at your event, keep them under control and off the highway where possible.

-Traffic signals - Event attendees and staff should always comply with existing traffic signals and the advice given in the Highway Code.
-Consult the County Council as early as possible if you think your event will require temporary adjustments to be made to any permanent traffic signals as this is only permitted in certain circumstances.
+Traffic signals - Event attendees and staff should always comply with existing traffic signals and the advice given in the The Highway Code.
+Notification to the County Council as early as possible if you think your event will require temporary adjustments to be made to any permanent traffic signals as this is only permitted in certain circumstances; Apply for temporary traffic lights switch off - Lincolnshire County Council